olabeno/Hello-World/README.md

 # Hello-World
 My first Github project
-I am an a software developer with interst in IOT solutions I have CCNA and networking experience
+I am a software developer and cloud administrator with interst in IOT solutions.